Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 3) How do I send a handwritten letter?

-PRO TIP: Before posting your letter, make sure you’ve included yours and your child’s reference number on any of your own stationary, paper gifts or cards.
+PRO TIP: Before posting, make sure you’ve included yours and your child’s reference number at the top of your letter.

 Once your letter arrives, the letter is opened, checked and scanned.
 This means we can send a high-quality digital copy straight to the country office where your sponsored child lives, which saves time shipping it internationally.